Date of Award

 Future research may also include non-managerial expatriates in Arab markets, focus on the differences between wasta in the Arab culture and networking in other cultures, and assess non-expatriates in other Arab countries.

 Aljbour, Rami H., "Wasta and Non-Arab Training, Characteristics, Task, and Culture in Arab Markets" (2011).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 83.